comeryu-max/tcp-timing-lab-01-serialization-delay/README.md

 ## 📌 Overview

-This lab demonstrates that **Ethernet serialization delay is a fixed physical time**, not a theoretical abstraction.
-By observing **inter-frame spacing (Δt)** in real packet captures, we directly measure serialization delay across different link speeds.
+# TCP Timing Lab 01
+## Observing Transmission Delay (Serialization Delay)

+> From theory to wire: making L / R visible.

 ---

+## 📌 Overview

+In the classic textbook Computer Networking: A Top-Down Approach, Transmission Delay (also known as Serialization Delay) is defined as:

+L / R

+- L: packet length (bits)
+- R: link rate (bps)

+It is one of the simplest formulas in networking.

+So simple that almost every network engineer *knows* it —
+yet almost no one has ever *seen* it on the wire.

+This lab demonstrates that **Ethernet Transmission Delay (serialization delay) is a fixed physical time**, not a theoretical abstraction.
+By observing **inter-frame spacing (Δt)** in real packet captures, we directly measure Transmission Delay (serialization delay) across different link speeds.

+---

 ## 🎯 Objective

-* To **observe serialization delay directly from packet captures**
+* To **observe Transmission Delay (serialization delay) directly from packet captures**
 * To validate that:

-  * Serialization delay = **frame size / link rate**
+  * Transmission Delay (serialization delay) = **frame size / link rate**
   * It appears as **Δt between consecutive frames**
 * To compare behavior across: